neurobin/php2html/README.md

 The tool can be installed by running the install file provided, in any Linux System:

       chmod +x install
-      ./install   //or simply drag and drop the file on terminal
+      ./install   #or simply drag and drop the file on terminal

 ###On Windows: